chakra-core/ChakraCore/Future Plan.md

 ## Security Issues

-Until March 2021 we will liaise with microsoft on any security issues in case they relate to Chakracore 1.11 and Chakra.dll - the exact method for this is to be determined.
-For the time being please report any Chakracore security concerns to microsoft via the microsoft security tech centre in the first instance.
+Until March 2021 we will liaise with microsoft on any security issues in case they relate to ChakraCore 1.11 and Chakra.dll - the exact method for this is to be determined.
+For the time being please report any ChakraCore security concerns to microsoft via the microsoft security tech centre in the first instance.

 ## Licensing and Copyright

 The project will continue to be licensed under the MIT license.
-However the license and copyright statements will be updated to say "Copyright (c) Microsoft Corporation and Chakracore Community contributors".
+However the license and copyright statements will be updated to say "Copyright (c) Microsoft Corporation and ChakraCore Community contributors".

 ## History

-Historically Chakracore was the core part of the javascript engine used in Microsoft Edge and shipped as Chakra.dll with windows.
+Historically ChakraCore was the core part of the javascript engine used in Microsoft Edge and shipped as Chakra.dll with windows.

-Microsoft Edge now uses Chromium including v8 and hence microsoft is discontinuing their support of Chakra and by extension Chakracore.
+Microsoft Edge now uses Chromium including v8 and hence microsoft is discontinuing their support of Chakra and by extension ChakraCore.
 They intend to provide security fixes to the version 1.11 release of until 09/03/2021.
 But no other future development.

-However rather than discarding Chakracore Microsoft have asked if a community team would like to continue it as an open source project.
+However rather than discarding ChakraCore Microsoft have asked if a community team would like to continue it as an open source project.